prominenceai/deepstream-services-library/docs/api-remuxer.md

 DslReturnType dsl_remuxer_dimensions_get(const wchar_t* name,
     uint* width, uint* height);
 ```
-This service returns the current output dimensions for all internal Steammuxer plugins for the uniquely named Remuxer.
+This service returns the current output dimensions for all internal Streammuxer plugins for the uniquely named Remuxer.
 The [default dimensions](remuxer-internal-streammuxer-constant-values)  are assigned during Remuxer creation.

 **Parameters**
 * `name` - [in] unique name of the Remuxer to query.
 * `width` - [out] width of all internal Streammuxer's output in pixels.
 * `height` - [out] height of all internal Streammuxer's output in pixels.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure

 **Python Example**
 ```Python
 retval, width, height = dsl_remuxer_dimensions_get('my-remuxer')
 ```

 <br>

 ### *dsl_remuxer_dimensions_set*